Black-headed bulbul: Description

-The black-headed bulbul has a mainly olive-yellow plumage with a glossy bluish-black head.
-A grey morph where most of the olive-yellow is replaced by grey also exists.
+The black-headed bulbul is 16–18 cm in overall length and weighs 20–30 g.
+It has a mainly olive-yellow plumage with a glossy bluish-black head.
+A rare grey morph where most of the olive-yellow is replaced by grey also exists.
 It resembles the black-crested bulbul, but has blue eyes (though not reliable in juveniles), a broad yellow tip to the tail, and never shows a crest (however, some subspecies of the black-crested are also essentially crestless, but they have red or yellow throats).

 Behavior and ecology

 The black-headed bulbul feeds mainly on small fruit and berries, but will also take insects.
 It commonly occurs in small flocks of 6-8 individuals.